Online Literature Resources

-The Sunday Post: Every week (from 22 March 2020) the Sunday post will publish a new poem from Scotland’s Makar, Jackie Kay, who hopes that poetry can provide solace and hope in these dark and uncertain times.
+The Sunday Post: For 16 weeks (from 22 March – 12 July 2020) the Sunday post published a new poem from Scotland’s Makar, Jackie Kay, with the aim of providing solace and hope in these dark and uncertain times.

 Great selection of Gaelic audiobooks, many of which are free.

 See their page of free resources, from reading guides to colouring-in sheets, their Young Editors Scheme to author videos.
 And they’ve launched a free digital pack of advice, information and resources to help parents, carers and educators to support dyslexic children while in lockdown.

 Their Digital Zone is a fully interactive online resource for teachers and students.

 Free resources to help support your child’s learning at home while schools are closed.